GoogleCloudPlatform/cluster-toolkit/community/modules/file-system/Intel-DAOS/README.md

 For more information, please refer to the [Google Cloud DAOS repo on GitHub](https://github.com/daos-stack/google-cloud-daos).

+> **_NOTE:_** DAOS on GCP does not require an HPC Toolkit wrapper and, therefore, sources directly from GitHub.
+It will not work as a [local or embedded module](../../../../modules/README.md#embedded-modules).

 ### Example

 Multiple fully working examples of a DAOS deployment and how it can be used in conjunction with Slurm [can be found in the community examples folder](../../../examples/intel/).